 More info on the pogge fish.![]()

 Pogge is a German surname originating in northwestern Germany.
-My great-great grandfather Johannes Heinrich Pogge and his two brothers (Johannes Hermann and Franz X) emigrated to Iowa in the mid-1850s from the village of Herzfeld in Westfalen Germany (now in the modern state of Nordrhein-Westfalen).
-Many of the Pogges in the United States that I have been in contact with can trace their descent to one of the three Pogge brothers who made their homes in Neola and West Point Iowa.
-Most of these Pogges lived in and around Neola, West Point, Council Bluffs, and Iowa City until the Second World War, after which they diffused around the country.
+My great-great grandfather Johannes Heinrich Pogge and his two brothers (Johannes Hermann and Franz X) emigrated to Iowa in the mid-1850s from the village of Herzfeld in Westfalen Germany (now in the modern state of Nordrhein-Westfalen), settling originally in West Point (Lee County) in southeast Iowa in 1856/57, with later generations spreading west to Neola (Pottawattamie County) Iowa.
+Most of the US Pogges I have been in contact with can trace their descent to one of the three Pogge brothers.
+Most of these Pogges lived in and around Neola, West Point, Council Bluffs, and Iowa City until the Second World War, after which they diffused across the country.
 Most still live in the midwestern US.